 Much has been written about the Brussels effect and how the EU is a regulatory superpower.
 This article is about a different aspect of European Data Protection law and geography: it is about in which countries European’s personal data can lawfully be processed by default.

 Once data has been collected in our globalised world, there is a temptation to transfer it between data centres or offices, according to the organisations priorities.
-If we step for a moment and move away from our own corporate mindsets there is also a need to be aware of geopolitics.
-Not all states has the same regard for privacy and data protection as Europe and Europe is slowing defending its own interests.
+If we stop for a moment and move away from our own corporate mindsets there is also a need to be aware of geopolitics or even realpolitik.
+Not all states have the same regard for privacy and data protection as Europe.
+Europe and specifically the EU is beginning to defend its own interests.
 One of these interests is in protecting data subjects rights even if their data is in a third country.
-This interest explains Chapter 5 of the GDPR, goes through the various mechanisms to permit transfers to take place was written and passed.
+This interest explains Chapter 5 of the GDPR and leads to the limit circumstance under which international personal data transfers can occur.

 In brief the default is that transfers of data to third countries is unlawful.
-However EU data protection law reverses that default setting and permits personal data transfers to three distinct groups of countries.
+However EU data protection law can override that default setting in the case of three distinct groups of countries.
 EU Member states, EEA EFTA states and Adequacy countries.

 EU Member states

 There are currently 28 member states of the European Union, the GDPR applies automatically in these countries and they each have a vote on the European Data Protection Board (EDPB).
 Personal data can be transferred freely between these counties as they have the same high standard of data protection.
 In the summer of 2019 as this article is being written the shadow of Brexit hangs over the EU and especially Ireland.
 If the United Kingdom leaves the European Union, the assumption that personal data transfers to the UK are lawful falls away.